 Considered to be a gem in the heart of Ladakh, the 17th-century royal Leh Palace was built by the famous King Sengge Namgyal.
 Standing tall at a height of about 9 stories, you can soak in the natural beauty of Leh’s whole town, Stok Kangri, Zanskar ranges, and Indus Valley from the roof of this elegant yet rugged palace.

 Famous for its natural hot springs that are blessed with medicinal benefits, Drass Valley is located in the heart of Kargil district, Jammu & Kashmir.
-Renowned to be the second coldest inhabited region in the world, Drass Valley strikes a perfect balance between the lush greens, soothing blues, and bold browns.
+Renowned to be the coldest hill station in India, Drass Valley strikes a perfect balance between the lush greens, soothing blues, and bold browns.
+The stark contrast of nature in the valley of Drass will make your jaw drop to the floor.
+Pay your homage to Indian soldiers at Kargil.

 - An intelligent head on strong shoulders is a matter of life and death for everyone.
 Hence, carry a sturdy helmet and put it to use all the time while you’re riding.